beaverbuilder/documentation/docs/beaver-builder/developer/how-to-tips/add-custom-attributes-to-rows-columns-or-modules.md

 }, 10, 2);
 ```

-## Add multiple attributes to a module
+## Add multiple attributes to a row

 This example demonstrates how to use the filter to add multiple attributes to
 a row that has an ID of `my-row-id`.
 Use this code for columns by changing the